sasimohammed/fFront_end-/weather App/REAME.md

 # Weatherly

 Weatherly is a weather app that provides real-time weather forecasts and air pollution data.
 Built using **HTML**, **Tailwind CSS**, and **JavaScript**, the app fetches live weather information from various APIs.
-The app is fully responsive and deployed on **Vercel**.
+The app is fully responsive and deployed on **Netlify**.

 ![image](https://github.com/user-attachments/assets/4108711f-f2b8-4f3f-b244-e57ff57191df)